Donald Duck by Frank Smith

 W.C.
 Fields

-On 31 October 1982 writer Jim Smart launched a newspaper strip, 'W.C.
+On 31 October 1982, Frank Smith and writer Jim Smart launched the newspaper strip 'W.C.
 Fields', based on classic film comedian W.C.
 Fields (1880-1946) for the L.A.
-Times Syndicate, drawn by Smith.
+Times Syndicate.
 While the actor was known for his misanthropic nature, heavy drinking and many other bad habits, the comics version was a rather toned-down version.
 The initiative was additionally remarkable since Fields had been dead for over 35 years and was largely gone from the public's attention.
-By June 1983, Smith and Smart were removed from the project.
-Fred Fredericks became the new artist, while W.C.
+By June 1983, Smith and Smart were removed from the project, after which Fred Fredericks became the new artist, while W.C.
 Fields' grandson Ronald J. Fields took care of the gags.
 However, the strip presumably ended somewhere in August 1983.